timothompson/timothompson.github.io/_posts/2018-07-27-branded-landing-page.markdown

 type: "Work Project"
 info: {Responsibilities: UI Designer, Type: Bazaarvoice, Date: 2017}
 intro: "Designing and packaging a review collection application for clients."
-longintro: "An engagement manager had an idea for a review collection landing page that would help clients to collect more reviews.
-I worked with the Design Services team and internal resources to design the application using a React Framework."
+longintro: "An engagement manager at Bazaarvoice had an idea for a review collection landing page that would help clients to collect more reviews.
+I worked with our internal Design  team and internal resources to design the application using a React Framework."
 style-class: landingpage
 ---